 Meditation not only helps in relieving anxiety but also helps in developing resilience (1).
-Dalia Lama has been actively involved in the study of the effect of meditation on the brain and has been encouraging Tibetan Buddhist monks to participate in such studies.
+Dalia Lama has been actively involved in studying the effect of meditation on the brain and has been encouraging Tibetan Buddhist monks to participate in such studies.

 It has been scientifically proven that meditation leads to an increase in the gray matter in the frontal area of the brain (2).

-Today, science has reached such a stage where we can not only measure what is going on inside the brain but also train our brain using advanced techniques such as Biofeedback and Neurofeedback.
+Today, science has reached such a stage where we can measure what is going on inside the brain and train our brain using advanced techniques such as Biofeedback and Neurofeedback.
 We can see the progress we are making in meditation regularly.

-If you have any queries or doubts, please feel free to post questions in the comments section, and I will try and answer it as soon as possible.
+If you have any queries or doubts, please feel free to post questions in the comments section, and I will try and answer them as soon as possible.

 Take care and have a nice day.